-As a matter of fact, while a strong connection has been established between the spatial anisotropy of the initial state energy density and the final flow harmonics in nucleus-nucleus collisions \cite{Teaney:2010vd,Gardim:2011xv,Niemi:2012aj,Teaney:2012ke,Qiu:2011iv,Luzum:2013yya,Gardim:2014tya,Betz:2016ayq}, this begins to break down in small systems \cite{Noronha-Hostler:2015coa,Mazeliauskas:2015vea,Sievert:2019zjr,Zhao:2020pty} due to the strong influence of initial out-of-equilibrium contributions \cite{Schenke:2019pmk}.
-Therefore, conceptual issues concerning the emergence of relativistic hydrodynamics and its domain of applicability have direct relevance to the phenomenological modeling of the QGP.
+A strong connection exists between the initial energy density's spatial anisotropy and the final flow harmonics \cite{Teaney:2010vd,Gardim:2011xv,Niemi:2012aj,Teaney:2012ke,Qiu:2011iv,Luzum:2013yya,Gardim:2014tya,Betz:2016ayq} that begins to break down in small systems \cite{Noronha-Hostler:2015coa,Mazeliauskas:2015vea,Sievert:2019zjr,Zhao:2020pty} due to significant initial out-of-equilibrium contributions \cite{Schenke:2019pmk}.
+Thus, the emergence of hydrodynamics and its domain of applicability have direct relevance to QGP phenomenology.

 In the far-from-equilibrium domain, dissipative contributions to the energy-momentum tensor of the system can become comparable to the equilibrium pressure $P$.
-In this regime, viscous terms contribute significantly to the nonlinear evolution of the fluid \cite{HISCOCK1988509} and the well-known constraints on the transport coefficients derived in \cite{Hiscock:1983zz,Olson:1989ey,Pu:2009fj} using linearized perturbations around equilibrium are not sufficient to ensure a well-defined causal evolution.
-Thus, while in all the current heavy-ion simulations the transport coefficients are chosen to satisfy these linear constraints, it is not known whether causality actually holds in such simulations in the nonlinear far-from-equilibrium regime probed by heavy-ion collisions.
+Then, viscous terms contribute significantly to the fluid evolution \cite{HISCOCK1988509} and constraints on the transport coefficients derived in \cite{Hiscock:1983zz,Olson:1989ey,Pu:2009fj} using linearized perturbations around equilibrium are insufficient to ensure a well-defined causal evolution.
+Current heavy-ion simulations employ transport coefficients to satisfy these linear constraints, but it is unknown whether causality actually holds in such simulations in the nonlinear far-from-equilibrium regime.

-This question can now be answered using the new constraints derived in \cite{Bemfica:2020xym} involving the magnitude of the viscous currents and transport coefficients, which ensure that relativistic causality \cite{Hawking:1973uf} holds in the nonlinear regime of the general class of hydrodynamic equations of motion \cite{Israel:1979wp,Baier:2007ix,Denicol:2012cn} used in heavy-ion collision simulations.
-These constraints define the physically allowable space of out-of-equilibrium corrections to the initial state, providing new theoretical guidance for the hydrodynamic description of heavy-ion collisions.
+This question can be answered using the new constraints \cite{Bemfica:2020xym} involving the magnitude of the viscous currents and transport coefficients, which ensure that causality \cite{Hawking:1973uf} holds in the nonlinear regime of the class of 2nd order hydrodynamic equations of motion \cite{Israel:1979wp,Baier:2007ix,Denicol:2012cn} used in heavy-ion simulations.
+These constraints define the physically allowable space of out-of-equilibrium corrections to the initial state, providing new theoretical guidance for relativistic viscous hydrodynamics.